 Shatter, the brown, caramel glass-like concentrate, is easily one of the highest THC concentrates out there, reaching levels close to 90% purity.

-However, it’s high THC purity usually comes at a price, that is, the price of being a less flavoured option when compared to its concentrate relatives.
+However, it’s high THC purity usually comes at a price, that is, the price of being a less flavored option when compared to its concentrate relatives.

 What this essentially means is lower terpene content for shatter.

-But, this doesn’t mean it doesn’t hold any flavour at all, as using bud strains with high terpene content during extraction can somewhat change the result.
-Also, the certain methodology and technology used can have a drastic effect.
+But this doesn’t mean it holds no flavor at all, as using bud strains with high terpene content during extraction can somewhat change the result.
+Also, a specific methodology and technology used can have a drastic effect.

 As for now, we’ll carry on with the most common method used in making shatter, that is, with butane and propane.

 The one-two reliable solvents for shatter, in other words.